Reviews You Can Rely On

 Upper Comfort

-The upper of the Adrenaline is extremely comfortable.
+The upper of the Adrenaline is quite comfortable.
 It's a traditional design that works well.
 We didn't experience any slippage, regardless of pace, and got no hotspots even on our longest runs.
 The padded tongue does a good job, and the gussets keep it well-planted.
 The footbed feels snug, as we would expect from a stability shoe, and we experienced great lockdown throughout the foot.
 Our only complaint about the upper is that we found it to be a bit warm on hot days.
 A little more breathability in the mesh would be a welcome addition.

 brooks adrenaline gts 23 - a plush upper with great lockdown makes this a comfortable shoe to...